compbel/HELEN/README.md

 ## Data:
 Genomic data and associated metadata analyzed in this study were obtained from GISAID[^1].
-The datasets we used in the analyses of SARS-CoV-2 epistatic networks can be downloaded from the following links, the links contain data from the complete dataset, the first truncated dataset, and the second truncated dataset respectively:
+SARS-CoV-2 epistatic networks and data derived from them can be downloaded from the following links, the links contain data from the complete dataset, the first truncated dataset, and the second truncated dataset respectively:

 https://uconn-my.sharepoint.com/personal/pavel_skums_uconn_edu/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fpavel%5Fskums%5Fuconn%5Fedu%2FDocuments%2FMatlab%2FHELEN%20release%2FHELEN%5Fdata1&ga=1